tuananh/sax-parser/README.md

 sax-parser
 ==========

-It's a very much work-in-progress now.
-Nothing works yet.
+🚨 ALPHA STATE: This is a very much work-in-progress now.

 ## What this is

-An attempt to write a fast SAX parser for Node.js.
+A very fast SAX parser for Node.js written in C++.
 Native module for performance reason.

 ## Installation